-In this blog post, aimed at CTO’s and software development professionals, we look at what you can do to reduce the number of bugs in your software products.
+A good code review checklist will allow you to build a great bug-free product that makes lots of money.
+In this blog post, aimed at CTOs and software development professionals, we look at what you can do to reduce the number of bugs in your software products.

-There are lots of free, open source, and commercially licensed tools – the choice is yours.
-A word to the wise though, you can spend an absolute fortune on the latest tools but if your practices and processes don’t hold up all you’ll achieve is headaches!
+There are lots of free, open-source, and commercially licensed automated code review tools– the choice is yours.
+A word to the wise though, you can spend an absolute fortune on the latest tools but if your practices and processes don‘t hold up all you‘ll achieve is headaches!

 When I run a code review I try to make sure they are all treated equally; to do so, I built a checklist to remind me, and the teams I work with, what needs to be checked (a rough and ready sample is shown below)